Learn About Historic Preservation in Ozark

-What is the Ozark Historic Preservation Commission (OHPC) and What Does It Do?
+What is the Ozark Historic Overlay District and What Does It Do?

-The OHPC is authorized through City Ordinance 420.010 to promote protection of buildings, structures, and landscapers that are deemed aesthetically or architecturally significant in the interest of promoting the educational, cultural, and general welfare of the City.
+The Historic Overlay District is authorized through City Ordinance 405.472 to promote the protection of buildings, structures, and landscapers that are deemed aesthetically or architecturally significant in the interest of promoting the educational, cultural, and general welfare of the City.

 Why is Preservation in Ozark Important?

 - Safeguarding the City's historic, aesthetic and cultural heritage